missionpinball/mpf-docs/install/raspberry.rst

     sudo raspi-config

-and choose 1.
+and choose 7.
+Advanced Options -> A1.
 Expand Filesystem to use the whole SD-Card Space, we will need it.
 You can change your username and localization settings too.

 After that we will give the GPU a bit more of RAM:

-Go to Advanced Options/A3 Memory split and change the value to 256.
+Go to 7.
+Advanced Options -> A3 Memory split
+and change the value to 256.

 Now reboot, login and type: